dssg/MLinPractice/README.md

     finalizing the models before applying interpretability methods to them.

+  - **DUE MONDAY, OCTOBER 10:** Project Update 5 (Updated Modeling Results and Model Selection)

   - **Tuesday, October 11: Working Session for Updating Models**
     For this session, we’ll meet together for a working session to provide some time to incorporate feedback on the latest round of modeling results.
 We’ll be on hand to help groups debug and improve their results.

-  - **DUE THURSDAY, OCTOBER 13:** Project Update 5 (Updated Modeling Results and Model Selection)

-  - **Thursday, October 13: Module I Q\&A, Midterm Distributed**
+  - **Thursday, October 13: No Class, Midterm Distributed**
-    During this meeting, we’ll have an open Q\&A session covering the first module and project work, as well as distribute the take-home midterm.
+    We'll cancel class on this day to provide some extra time for working on the midterm and updating model results.

   - **Tuesday, October 18 and Thursday, October 20: NO CLASSES – Fall
     Break**